-There are many ways of hair removal including shaving, plucking, electronic tweezers, radiofrequency tweezers, waxing, threading, depilatories (creams), and electrolysis (inserting a needle into each hair follicle one at a time followed by an electric spark to burn out the follicle).
+There are many ways of hair removal including shaving, plucking, electronic tweezers, radiofrequency tweezers, waxing, threading, depilatories (creams), and electrolysis .
 Most of these methods of hair removal, however, are temporary.
 Lasers offer the only method for permanent hair reduction; our laser hair removal in Toronto offers great results, quick results, and optimal safety for our Toronto patients.

 Types of Lasers and How They Work

 A large area of the skin can be treated at one time making laser hair removal in Toronto cost-effective and faster than other methods.
 Lasers send an energy beam through the skin that is absorbed by dark pigment (melanin) present in the shaft of the hair follicles.
 Since hair cycles as it grows, repeated treatments are necessary to destroy about 80 percent of the hairs.
-Different types of lasers may be used with Diode & Nd:YAG lasers having the ability to treat darker skin types including Asian and African-American skin.
-Our LightSheer Duet laser hair removal for Toronto patients treats dark skin types safely and effectively.
+Nd:YAG lasers has the ability to treat darker skin types including Asian and African-American skin.
+Our laser hair removal for Toronto patients treats dark skin types safely and effectively.